Image Credit: Mavich Stock Man/Shutterstock.com

 If you are unsure of which color to use, purchase small quantities of a few you like and try them out in the room you will be painting.
 It’s important to view the color in both daylight and at night because the color may appear different based on the lighting within the space.

-Sheen is another factor.
-Higher sheen paints tend to offer a bit more durability than flat paints and are appropriate in areas that get a lot of use.
-Satin or low lustre finishes tend to impart more warmth and depth to a room than a flat paint.
+Sheen is another factor to consider when purchasing paint.
+Higher sheen paints tend to offer a bit more durability than flat paints and are appropriate in areas that get a lot of use such as kitchens and bathrooms.
+Satin or low luster finishes tend to impart more warmth and depth to a room than flat paint.
 The ceiling is a great place to use higher sheen paint for additional lighting reflection.

 Purchase Quality Paints